jfodera/Weather-Music/lab4/README.md

 Promt 18: Now connect the extra info associated with the spotify playlists to the same button How I used it: New index.php and backend.js

-Promt 19:
+Promt 19: When the user changes the pick a school dropdown, update the title shown on the page and the title of the tab accordingly
-How I used it:
+How I used it: New backend.js

 Promt 20:
 How I used it: